What are Value and Changeable Frames?

 Changeable Frames come with mats and a Mylar sleeve to encapsulate and protect your collectible.
 Value Frames do not.
 If you look at the frames to the right, the ones without mats are Value Frames, the ones with mats are Changeable Frames.

 In addition to mats and a Mylar sleeve, Changeable Frames include a support system behind the mats to position the Mylar sleeve properly.
-The support also accomodates the thickness of your collectible.
+The support also accommodates the thickness of your collectible.
 The mylar sleeve sits in this support and is held in place by a hinged backing board.

 For more and the differences my page on Changeable and Value Frames and my page on comparing Changeable and Value Frames